Lebo-Madikane/system-engineering-devops/shell-redirections/README.md

 3 - A bash script that prints the first 10 lines of a file (/etc/passwd).

 4 - A bash script that prints the last 10 lines of a file.

+5 - A bash script that prints the 4th line of a file (passwd) using pipelines.